Chuck Seelbach

-Charles Frederick Seelbach (born March 20, 1948) is a former right-handed pitcher in Major League Baseball.
+Charles Frederick Seelbach (March 20, 1948 – March 22, 2024) was an American right-handed pitcher in Major League Baseball.
 He played for the Detroit Tigers between 1971 and 1974.

 Amateur career

 In 1967, Seelbach played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League, where he was named a league all-star and tossed a no-hitter against a Chatham team that included Thurman Munson.
 He played baseball at Dartmouth College from 1968 to 1970 and still ranks among Dartmouth's all-time leaders in winning percentage (.688), strikeouts (162), and shutouts (3).